About

 About the podcast

-The Art of Storytelling show was begun by Brother Wolf in the spring 2007 as a way to support the art form world-wide.
-Every week he interviews a new person on the podcast.
+The Art of Storytelling show began in the spring 2007 as Brother Wolf sought a way to support the art form world-wide.
+Every couple of weeks he posts a new interviews on the podcast.
 Each guest covers a different aspect of the art of storytelling.
 The interviews are conducted in person or in a conference call format which anyone is welcome to participate on the call.
 You are welcome to join a call or just listen online, use iTunes, or your podcasting software.
 If you like what you hear, write a comment on the related post on the blog.
 It really fuels the guests and the host.

 Download a One-sheet PDF on the Show